-Show me a good old American Barn and I bet I can find barn cats there.
-Some are placed there by the family, to keep mice at bay, and some find their own way to a warm cozy barn.
+Show me a good old American barn and I bet I can find barn cats there.
+Some are placed there by the family to keep mice at bay, and some find their own way to a warm cozy barn.
 If the complete truth was known, some barn cats arrive at barns because litters of kittens are often dropped off at farms when no one is looking, by irresponsible cat owners.

 Now that you have the barn, and the barn cats to go with it, how do you care for the outdoor working cat?
-If you want the barn cats to live a long happy life, care for it much the same you would an indoor kitty.
+If you want the barn cats to live a long happy life, care for it much the same as you would an indoor kitty.
 Barn cats need quality food and a constant supply of fresh water.
 Even though you may be hoping that the barn cat will be hungry enough to do a job of catching potentially damaging mice, they still need to be fed a diet that will keep them healthy and strong.
 So what should you plan on when taking care of a barn cat?
 I put together a list of care requirements for the hard working barn cat.